drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 Project Management: The project's success may also depend on effective project management, including stakeholder engagement, communication, and risk management.
 Poor project management can lead to delays, cost overruns, and low-quality results.

 Interpretation and Communication: Lastly, even if the project produces high-quality results, there may be challenges in interpreting and communicating these results to stakeholders who may not have technical expertise in the field.
 This can affect the project's overall impact and success.

-Overall, it's important to carefully consider these risks and limitations before proposing a data science project to ensure its success.

 These risks and limitations must be taken into consideration before implementing the project.
 Below are plans for mitigating these risks and limitations: